Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 239.  ### Question239
-What should the Development Team do when there is no standard contract to create a releasable product?
+What should the Development Team do when there is no standard contract to create a releasable Product?

 - [ ] Ask the Product Owner to make a definition of done
 - [ ] Ask Project manager to help them